-There are a lot of similarities between Discover it® Cashback Match™ and Chase Freedom®.
-Both cards have no annual fee and pay a base cash back rate of 1%.
+There are a lot of similarities between Discover it® Cash Back and Chase Freedom®.
+Both cards have pay a base cash back rate of 1%.
 Both cards offer 5% cash back in rotating categories.
-Both cards require you to opt in to the 5% cash back categories and cap the 5% cash back to the first $1,500 of spend.
+Both cards require you to opt in to the 5% cash back categories and cap the 5% cash back up to $1,500 of spend.
 But there are two areas where these cards are different.

 The first big difference is the intro bonus.
-With Chase Freedom®, you can earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening.
-Discover, on the other hand, will match all of the cash back earned during your first year, automatically.
+With Chase Freedom®, you can Earn a $200 Bonus after spending $500 on purchases in your first 3 months from account opening.
+Discover will match ALL the cash back you’ve earned at the end of your first year, automatically.
+There’s no signing up.
+And no limit to how much is matched (new cardmembers only).
 There is no cap to how much you can earn.
 If you are a big spender (especially in the bonus categories), you would earn much more during Year 1 with Discover.
 Here is a comparison of first year earnings:

 - You spend $1,000 a month in 1% categories